Meeting colleague, community and farmer needs in Ukraine

 July 27, 2022

-Care for colleagues in need
+Caring for colleagues

 Ensuring our employees are safe and cared for is paramount.
 We continue to provide support for employees inside and outside Ukraine.

-Cargill’s Employee Disaster Relief Fund — created in 2020 to support our colleagues around the world during times of catastrophe and disaster — is providing critical emergency funds to all Ukrainian employees.
+- Cargill’s Employee Disaster Relief Fund — created in 2020 to support our colleagues around the world during times of catastrophe and disaster — is providing critical emergency funds to all Ukrainian employees.
 These urgent financial relief grants support basic needs, such as housing, childcare, food, clothing, transportation and utilities.

 “I am proud to work in a company that cares about their employees like this.”